oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 npm run dev
 ```

-Go to http://localhost:3000 and you should be redirected to the Auth0 universal login page.
-After login in, you should see the companies list again.
+Go to `http://localhost:3000` and you should be redirected to the Auth0 universal login page.
+After logging in, you should see the companies list again.

 {% img blog/spring-graphql-react/auth0-universal-login.png alt:"Auth0 universal login form" width:"400" %}{: .center-image }